GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 APW led two ACTIVE Community Engagement Practitioners' Workshops during this reporting period, and they chose the HEC program in Karatu as the location for a field visit.

-Participants from the Okavango Wilderness Project in Angola visited the HEC assistant and officers in Oldeani village in August.
-The assistant and officers described the program at a village government meeting and then escorted the workshop participants to a farm where they demonstrated the data collection protocols and smoke techniques for confict mitigation.
+Participants from Projecto Lisima of the Okavango Eternal project in Angola visited the HEC assistant and officers in Oldeani village in August.
+The assistant and officers described the program at a village government meeting and then escorted the workshop participants to a farm where they demonstrated the data collection protocols and smoke techniques for conflict mitigation.

 In September, participants in the ACTIVE workshop from the Aid by Trade Foundation's Cotton Made in Africa program visited the HEC Assistant and Officers in Oldeani village.
 The workshop participants were particularly interested in shadowing the HEC officers because of the high levels of elephant crop raiding experienced by cotton farmers in Tanzania and Zambia.
 During this session, the HEC Assistant and Officers demonstrated their newest pilot mitigation technique: chili smoke bricks.